wp-plugins/rencontre/readme.txt

 * Fix an important security issue that can give admin access to a member.
 * Fix bugs.

+05/08/2015 : Update 1 : Set a country by default on a new install (needed for google-map).

 = 1.6 =
 06/05/2015 :